maitesin/summer-course/content.md

 ### Hexadecimal (Base 16)
 Since most of the computers today have 64 bits processors it would be hard for humans to remember addresses containing numbers that have a length of 64 digits in binary or 22 digits in octal, but it would be easier with 16 digits in hexadecimal.

-Hexadecimal has 16 different glyphs to represent its possible digits, they are from 0 to 9, like in decimal, and the from A to F, like in the alphabet.
+Hexadecimal has 16 different symbols to represent its possible digits, they are from 0 to 9, like in decimal, and the from A to F, like in the alphabet.

 | Base 10 | Base 2 | Base 8 | Base 16 |
 |:-:|:-:|:-:|:-:|:-:|